michelin/kstreamplify/README.md

 [![javadoc](https://javadoc.io/badge2/com.michelin/kstreamplify-spring-boot/javadoc.svg?style=for-the-badge&)](https://javadoc.io/doc/com.michelin/kstreamplify-spring-boot)

-If you're using Spring Boot, you can integrate Kstreamplify with your Spring Boot application by adding the following
+If you are using Spring Boot, you can integrate Kstreamplify with your Spring Boot application by adding the following
 dependency:

 ```xml
 <dependency>
     <groupId>com.michelin</groupId>
     <artifactId>kstreamplify-spring-boot</artifactId>